cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-Apache Trident is a ``high-level abstraction for doing realtime computing on top of [Apache]
+Apache Trident is a

+> ``high-level abstraction for doing realtime computing on top of
-Storm'' [@www-trident-tutorial].
-Similarly to Apache Storm, Apache Trident was developed by Twitter.
-Furthermore, Trident as a tool ``allows you to seamlessly intermix high throughput (millions of messages per second), stateful stream processing with low latency distributed querying'' [@www-trident-tutorial].
-The five kinds of operations in Trident are described as ``Operations that apply locally to each partition and cause no network transfer'', ``repartitioning operations that repartition a stream but otherwise don't change the contents (involves network transfer)'', ``aggregation operations that do network transfer as part of the operation'', ``operations on grouped streams'' and ``merges and joins'' cite{www-trident-overview}.
+> Apache Storm'' [@www-trident-tutorial].

+Similarly to Apache Storm, Apache
+Trident was developed by Twitter.
+Furthermore, Trident as a tool

+> ``allows you to seamlessly intermix high throughput (millions of
+> messages per second), stateful stream processing with low latency
+> distributed querying'' [@www-trident-tutorial].

+The five kinds of
+operations in Trident are described as

+> ``Operations that apply locally to each partition and cause no
+> network transfer'', ``repartitioning operations that repartition a
+> stream but otherwise don't change the contents (involves network
+> transfer)'', ``aggregation operations that do network transfer as
+> part of the operation'', ``operations on grouped streams'' and
+> ``merges and joins'' [@www-trident-overview].

-These five kinds of operations (i.e. joins, aggregations, grouping, functions, and filters) and the general concepts of Apache Trident are described as similar to ``high level batch processing tools like Pig or Cascading'' [@www-trident-tutorial].
+These five kinds of operations (i.e. joins, aggregations, grouping, functions, and filters) and the general concepts of Apache Trident are described as similar to

+> ``high level batch processing tools like Pig or Cascading'' [@www-trident-tutorial].

-# BioKepler -o-
+# BioKepler :o:

 |          |                        |